egonw/blog/_posts/2007-12-19-test-results-for-cdk-10x-branch.markdown

 Overall, only a low percentage of the tests fails (<2% for cdk-1.0.x/ and <3% for trunk/), and, more importantly, it is particular algorithms that are typically broken.
 For example, in the structgen module 8 tests fail, for both CDK versions.
-In the `cdk-1.0.x/` branch it is the valency checker code that causes quite a few fails, which I discussed in [Atom typing in the CDK](http://chem-bla-ics.blogspot.com/2007/07/atom-typing-in-cdk.html) and which is the reason for the atom type perception refactoring in progress in trunk/ (see [Evidence of Aromaticity](http://chem-bla-ics.blogspot.com/2007/11/evidence-of-aromaticity.html)).
+In the `cdk-1.0.x/` branch it is the valency checker code that causes quite a few fails, which I discussed in [Atom typing in the CDK <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/07/01/atom-typing-in-cdk.html) and which is the reason for the atom type perception refactoring in progress in trunk/ (see [Evidence of Aromaticity <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/11/06/evidence-of-aromaticity.html)).
 Not all code in trunk/ has yet been updated yet, and this causes quite a few failing tests for `trunk/` in the `reaction`, `qsarAtomic` and `qsarBond` modules.